 · Allowing officials great leeway to purge voting rolls

-· Requiring voter identification or limiting the acceptable forms of voter ID—often a problem for minority voters
+· Requiring voter identification or limiting the acceptable forms of voter ID—often a problem for minority voters; and

 · Preventing groups from providing water bottles to voters standing in long lines in areas with limited polling sites